 Each of the powers granted to the Federal Government are written in the boxes on the worksheet.
 Color code each box to show which entity of the government has the specific power mentioned.
 You’ll have to consult the Constitution for the answers.

 If you like, you can obtain and print portraits of each of the people currently in office to paste into the boxes.
-Images should be about 80×100 pixels and can be re-sized with photo editing software or using Paint.
+Images should be about 80×100 pixels and can be re-sized with photo editing software or using Microsoft Paint.

-- Learn more about James Madison, the man who was the driving force behind the Constitution.
+Learn more about James Madison, the man who was the driving force behind the Constitution.
 We love The Great Little Madison by Jean Fritz.